[Privacy] All bugged, the Guarantor updates the rules on video surveillance.

-At a first reading of the measure in question, it is immediately evident that the Privacy deemed it necessary to intervene in a matter which in the last few days has taken on a very different scale from that of just five years ago.
+At a first reading of the measure in question, it is immediately evident that the Privacy deemed it necessary to intervene in a matter that has taken over the last few days brought very different from that of just five years ago.
 It is not surprising, therefore, to read in the introduction that:

 [...]
-Certain provisions of the law have attributed to the mayors and municipalities specific skills to ensure public safety and urban security, and other standards, state and regional activities also forms of economic incentives in favor of government and private entities in order to increase the use of video surveillance as a form of passive defense, control and deterrence of criminal phenomena and vandalism.
+Certain provisions of the law are attributed to the mayors and municipalities specific powers to ensure public safety and urban security, while other rules, state and regional activities also included forms of economic incentives in favor of government and private entities in order to increase the use of video surveillance as a form of passive defense, control and deterrence of criminal phenomena and vandalism.

 They are then introduced preventive controls also called intelligent instruments, namely:

 And to follow, even more interesting, is what the Ombudsman says about such systems:

 Video surveillance has become a widespread phenomenon and, alas, somewhat uncontrollable.
 The provision of the Guarantor 8 April 2010, slightly modified the previous situation, but it did not and could not solve the biggest problem that concerns the need on the part of citizens to have faith in those who use / handle these tools in the hope that the ' use of data collected fully respect the laws.
 For the rest it is important to at least know our rights.
 Therefore, for a more complete picture on the new rules on the subject of video surveillance, you can read the full text of the measure found here or you can read the handbook that you find at this address .